KiraCoding/volt/README.md

 > This custom client may violate Discords terms of service, which could result in account suspension or termination.
 The client may also have limited functionality.
 Use at your own risk.

 ## Building
+All platforms use [wry][WRY_REPO] which depends on the following dependencies for each system.

 ### Linux
-Volt uses Wry which depends on gtk-rs and it's related libraries for window creation like WebKitGTK

 #### Arch Linux / Manjaro:
 ```sh
 sudo pacman -S webkit2gtk-4.1